 I returned to yoga about 7 years ago, after practicing it many years ago back home in Georgia.
 At this time, I could not walk up and down the stairs due to knee pain and was considering surgery as a remedy.
 I was in also in the pre-osteoporosis stage, with my overall bone density dangerously low and deteriorating fast.

 Since then, I have been practicing yoga every day.
 Yoga practice helped me with my knee recovery, and slowed and reversed my bone degeneration.
-Now I am a Registered Yoga Teacher with Yoga Alliance and teach a weekly yoga class at Sage and The Buddha in Armonk CT.
+Now I am a Registered Yoga Teacher with Yoga Alliance and teach a weekly yoga classes in Stamford and Darien.

 I am also 101 Thai Body Work Therapist and I am a certified Chakra Therapist.
 Both of these practices enable me to structure my classes around the special needs and requests of my clients.